Infrastructure 01

 ProShares DJ Brookfield Global Infrastructure ETF (TOLZ) is the only ETF to invest exclusively in pure-play infrastructure, giving investors access to the asset class’s stable, attractive cash flows, high yield, and potential to benefit from global growth.

 TOLZ follows the Dow Jones Brookfield Global Infrastructure Composite Index.
-This index consists of developed and emerging markets companies that qualify as “pure-play” infrastructure companies whose primary business is the ownership and operation of infrastructure assets and derive more than 70% of their cash flows from infrastructure lines of business.
+This index consists of developed and emerging markets companies that qualify as pure-play infrastructure companies, whose primary business is the ownership and operation of infrastructure assets, and that derive more than 70% of their cash flows from infrastructure lines of business.

 Click here for fund performance.
 Indexes are unmanaged, and one cannot directly invest in an index.
 Past performance does not guarantee future results.